 Il Bel Centro, a Year in the Beautiful Center by Michelle Damiani

 Michelle, a child psychologist, and her husband along with their 3 children leave their comfortable lives behind to live in the center of Spello, a small hill town in Umbria, where the children attend the local school and the family experiences local life.
 I enjoyed following the ups and downs of becoming part of the town and was sad when they left at the end of their year.
 Her book doesn’t involve buying or restoring a house so it gives the feeling of something a little more attainable to the average person than the others.
+Michelle has also written a good novel that takes place in a fictional central Italy town, Santa Lucia.

 The Lady in the Palazzo: An Umbrian Love Story by Marlena di Blasi